andytinycat/puppet-omnibus/README.md

 CentOS, then run the build on CentOS.
 We'd like to integrate automatic Vagrant builds;
 pull requests welcomed!

-First you need to clone the repo and do a `bundle install` to get fpm-cookery.
+You'll need a working Ruby 1.9.3 environment you can install gems into, then install `fpm-cookery` into it.
+For Precise, do:

+    $ sudo apt-get install ruby1.9.1 ruby1.9.1-dev
+    $ sudo gem install fpm-cookery

+Clone this repository:

     $ git clone https://github.com/andytinycat/puppet-omnibus
-    $ bundle install

 Now use fpm-cookery to build the package:

-    $ bundle exec fpm-cook recipe.rb
+    $ sudo fpm-cook recipe.rb

 or:

-    $ bundle exec fpm-cook recipe-aws.rb
+    $ sudo fpm-cook recipe-aws.rb

 depending on whether you want the AWS or non-AWS build.

+You need to use sudo as the recipe will try to install in /opt/puppet-omnibus, so it'll need root to create this directory.

 The final package will be at: